| The sections to be presented will

 infant or child is understimulated with consequent development

+of a ruminatory disorder.
 An animal experimental model of

 this type of object loss leading to ruminatory behavior